 Students applying for grades 6–12 must submit the results of a nationally-normed standardized test, taken within the last twelve months.
 If current testing records are not available or if it is determined that additional information is needed for assessment or placement, a testing date will be scheduled.

-A $50 testing fee per student is paid at the time of the test.
+A $50 testing fee per student is due prior to testing.

 After the application is complete and any necessary testing has been completed, the Admissions Committee will determine if an interview will be granted.
 The Admissions office will call to schedule the interview.
 Both parents and all 6th-12th grade applicants are required for the interview.
 Applicants entering Pre-K through 5th grades are not expected to attend the interview.